 There is no way to know what specific substance or substances a dog has been exposed to, and therefore there is no single symptom that points specifically to poisoning in dogs.
 The signs mentioned in this article (such as vomiting and diarrhea) can be seen when dogs are poisoned by many different toxins.
 Therefore, it will be important for you to share as much detailed information as possible with your veterinarian so that they can provide the best possible care.

 -Vomiting and diarrhea (with or without blood)

-–Diagnostic testing may show evidence of organ dysfunction or disease, depending on what is making the dog sick.
-These laboratory tests are used to determine if organ systems are involved, and whether they are showing signs of inflammation or dysfunction.
+–Diagnostic testing may show evidence of organ dysfunction or disease, depending on what makes the dog sick.
+These laboratory tests determine if organ systems are involved, and whether they are showing signs of inflammation or dysfunction.
 Some toxins may cause the body to release inflammatory proteins into the bloodstream that can be measured by blood tests.

--For example, with strychnine poisoning, the dog’s blood pressure may drop dramatically which would require fluid therapy or in severe cases, a medication called dobutamine may be given intravenously to help the heart work more efficiently.
+-For example, with strychnine poisoning, the dog’s blood pressure may drop dramatically, which would require fluid therapy.
+In severe cases, a medication called dobutamine may be given intravenously to help the heart work more efficiently.

 –All of these signs can be caused by many different toxins; therefore, it will be important to work closely with your veterinarian (and possibly the ASPCA National Animal Poison Control Center at 888-426-4435) to determine what made your dog sick.